 As an example, our flight was scheduled to arrive at 13:30 on a Thursday, and Croatia is one hour ahead of the UK.
 Our departure Antigen test timeline looked like this:

 Additionally, Croatia only accepts Antigen test manufacturers that are authorized by the European Union.
 The list of authorized manufacturers can be found here.

 Note: Croatian immigration officers only validated the negative test result on our certificate, not the test manufacturer.

 In most cases, the EU-authorized list provides no value to the traveler.
 Testing providers in the UK do not typically publicize test kit manufacturers.
 In some cases, you will only know the manufacturer after you’ve got the kit in your hand; by then, it’s too late.
 More on this in a bit.

 Next, let’s run through the green-list entry requirements for ENTERING England from abroad.
 All of the covid tests are at the expense of the traveler.

 Note: Amber-list requirements for double-jabbed travelers are the same as green-list requirements, regardless of vaccination status.
-Amber+-list requirements are a different story for different day.
+Amber+-list requirements are a different story for a different day.

-- Test B: Take a PCR or Antigen test in the 3 days before the service (e.g. flight, ferry) on which you will arrive in England departs
+- Test B: Take a PCR or Antigen test in the 3 days before the service (e.g., flight, ferry) on which you will arrive in England departs

 - Complete a Passenger Locator Form (PLF) within 48 hours prior to arriving in the UK